papanikge/m.sh/README.md

 #m.sh

-This is a shell script to automate the (un)mounting process of drives,
+This is a lightweight shell script to automate the (un)mounting process of drives in your system
-that replaced the usual alias in my .bashrc.
+It replaced the usual function in my .bashrc.

 ##Install

 Just download, make it executable and add it to your $PATH (or run in from anywhere)

-    wget -q http://raw.github.com/g3orge/m.sh/master/m -O m && chmod +x m && sudo mv m /usr/bin/
+    wget -q http://raw.github.com/g3orge/m.sh/master/m -O m
+    chmod +x m
+    mv m /usr/bin/

 ##Usage